Rayama01/odin-recipes/README.md

 # odin-recipes
 This project was made for The Odin Project using HTML and CSS.
-I kept the website as it was, including class names, Etc., even after I added the final website and made sure everything worked.
+I kept the website as it was, including class names and layout., Even after I added the final recipe and made sure everything worked.
 That was on purpose so I could see my progression in web development.

 Live site: [Here](https://rayama01.github.io/odin-recipes/)